armingrudd/KNIME-forum-Selena-bot/README.md

 This repository contains 2 KNIME workflows and 1 CSV file.

 "KNIME forum.knwf" is the workflow to create the initial dataset.
+(You may change the number of loops.
+The number of current available pages are 0 to 267 = 268 loops)

 "Forum reply.knwf" is the workflow which publishes the topic suggestions and updates the initial dataset.
 (You have to configure the "Send Keys" - nodes 206 & 205 and add your username and password to login to the KNIME forum)